Is There a Scaling Law in the Inviscid Coalescence of Unequal-size Droplets?

 Previous research on binary droplet coalescence mainly revolves around two equal-size droplets.
 However, less attention has been given to droplet coalescence with size disparities, despite its higher relevance to reality.
-Among the existing works involving the coalescence of unequal-size droplets \cite{AnilkumarAV:91a,BlanchetteF:10a,ZhangP:13a,ZhangP:15a,ZhangP:16a,Xia:17a}, the main focus was on the effect of internal mixing facilitated by the break of symmetry.
+Among the existing works involving the coalescence of unequal-size droplets \cite{AnilkumarAV:91a,BlanchetteF:10a,ZhangP:13a,ZhangP:15a,ZhangP:16a,Xia:17a}, the main focus was on the effect of internal mixing facilitated by the breaking of symmetry.
 Regarding the evolution of the liquid bridge, it is evident from our previous work \cite{Xia:17a} that the bridge surface shows an asymmetric growth--the bridge interface becomes tilted as it expands out.
 Yet, little quantitative study exits on the liquid bridge evolution of unequal-size droplet coalescence.

-In this Letter, we study the liquid bridge evolution for two unequal-size droplets merging in the inertial regime.
-We first conduct experiment to resolve the bridge's temporal variations for droplet pairs of various liquid properties and size ratios.
-Then, we develop a theory to model the radial growth of the liquid bridge, resulting in an exponential dependence of $R$ on $t$ that breaks the classical $1/2$ power-law scaling relation.

-\emph{Experimental approach $\&$ observations.}---The present experiment employs the classical sessile-pendant approach for droplet coalescence, similar to those reported previously \cite{Thoroddsen:05a,AartsDGAL:05a,FezzaaK:08a,CaseSC:09a}; see the Supplemental Materials \cite{SM:24a} for a schematic of the setup.
-During each experimental run, a sessile droplet with a diameter of 1-5 mm is first generated by a syringe pump (Longer Precision Pump) and placed on a super-hydrophobic surface, yielding a contact angle of $\sim140^{\circ}$ and a near-spherical upper part as depicted in Fig.~\ref{fig:setup}(a).
-Then, the syringe pump generates a smaller-size pendant droplet (1-2 mm in diameter), which is attached to the needle tip.
-Subsequently, the merging process is initiated by actuating an automatic lifting platform (Winner Optics) which holds the super-hydrophobic surface, slowly bringing the sessile droplet into contact with the pendant droplet.
-The platform rises at a speed about 10 $\mu$m/s, which is sufficiently small to ignore the gas-film flow disturbing the initial droplet coalescence \cite{CaseSC:08a,CaseSC:09a,PaulsenJD:11a}.
+Especially, an intriguing question is whether the $1/2$ power-law scaling still exists in the asymmetric coalescence scenario.